 The Natural Act band that sometimes performed live included Tim Dawe (guitar, vocals), Hal Wagenet (lead guitar), Mitchell Holman (bass), and Ralph Benkus (drums), essentially a near-complete It's a Beautiful Day lineup with Dawe at the helm.

 In the late 70s/early 80s, Dawe was hosting a weekly open mic event at the Ghirardelli Wine Cellar, where he produced the 1978 live album, A Night at the Wine Cellar (Cabernet GWC 101), featuring three new Dawe songs performed with Billy Roberts (who wrote "Hey Joe") and others, including singer Patricia Pickens again (from Timothy and Ms. Pickens with Natural Act).
 The new songs included "No More Honey," "Sad Angels," and "144 Boogies," and the album featured several other northern CA acts as well.
 Radioactive re-released A Night at the Wine Cellar in 2006.

-"I've written about 250 songs and I've had 23 songs recorded on various albums, but I've never had a hit," said Dawe in 1978 when he performed solo on a local San Francisco TV show called GirlGEO.
+Even before the end of the 70s, Dawe was already becoming known as a prolific writer.
+"I've written about 250 songs and I've had 23 songs recorded on various albums, but I've never had a hit," he said in 1978 when he performed solo on a local San Francisco TV show called GirlGEO.
 "I'm sending off songs to publishers, that's what I do these days.
 I sit in my basement and make tapes, and send songs to publishers, hoping that someone will recognize a hit."